 The SLU LAW Summations podcast is a 15-20 minute dive into a diverse mix of legal topics.
 Each episode will explore a fresh legal matter with a member of the Saint Louis University School of Law faculty.

-Host: Corie Dugas, Outreach and Public Services Librarian at the Vincent C. Immel Law Library
+Host: Corie Dugas, Head of Outreach and Access Services at the Vincent C. Immel Law Library

 Producer: Jessica Ciccone, Director of Communications